ydzhou/GameRecommendApp/README.md

 It's not water, buddy.

 * Give me some spec on this application.
 This application is built upon Django framework.
 It has been deployed on Heroku.
-Its recommender is a SVM-based information retrieval program written in Python.
-It fetches game information from users' Steam profile via Steam Web API to train SVM.
+Its recommender is a naive-bayes-classifier-based information retrieval program written in Python.
+It fetches game information from users' Steam profile via Steam Web API to train naive bayes classifier.
 The game and user information is stored in a Postgres database for future re-use.